homemadearcade/zero/todo/_BACKLOG.md

     Perhaps make Sprite Editor a root level modal?
   Make add Color Not a Modal?

+BETTER TEXTURE/LAYER SYSTEM
+LAYERS property on ArcadeGame
+  A layer either has colliders or it doesnt.
+A layer is given a texture id.
+  Layers is an object on GameModel.
+A Layer has a texture Id.
+You can look up the depth  a brush/eraser is supposed to be on by finding its Layer object.
+The layer object also
+  Save BG PG FG to the aws images object

 BETTER NAVIGATION
 ( Not Logged In )